 Want to read the Bridgerton books in order?

-If you've somehow not heard of them already, the hugely popular Bridgerton novels come from New York Times and Sunday Times bestselling author, Julia Quinn (opens in new tab).
-The eight books in the main series were originally published between 2000 and 2006, long before Shonda Rhimes and showrunner Chris Van Dusen transformed them into one of the best Netflix series in 2020.
+If you haven’t come across them before, the hugely popular Bridgerton novels were penned by New York Times and Sunday Times bestselling author, Julia Quinn.
+The book series chronicling the lives of the Bridgerton siblings was originally published between 2000 and 2006, long before Shonda Rhimes and original showrunner Chris Van Dusen turned them into one of the best Netflix originals to date.

 Set in the competitive world of Regency-era London between 1813 and 1827, the novels are concerned with the lives and romantic exploits of the eight Bridgerton siblings: Anthony, Benedict, Colin, Daphne, Eloise, Francesca, George, and Hyacinth.

 Here's how to read the Bridgerton books in order.

 The correct reading order for Julia Quinn's main Bridgerton novels is:

 - The Viscount Who Loved Me (2000)

 - An Offer From A Gentleman (2001)